All Episodes

 It's unbelievable.

-They when they when they arrived, there was no place to stay.
+When they arrived, there was no place to stay.

 They had to stay on the boat for months after they arrived.

-His journal is a gift from God as far as I'm concerned.
+His journal is a gift from God, as far as I'm concerned.

-Oh no, his line dropped.
+Oh, no, his line dropped?

-Oh, I just for a I thought he was just mesmerized by what I said, but his line dropped.
+Well, I thought he was just mesmerized by what I said, but his line dropped.

-Any rate um well, who's next?
+Any rate, well, who's next?

 Joe in Fort Lauderdale.